htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`FILESYSTEM_DOMAIN`
-    An arbitrary string that is used to decide if the two machines, a submit machine and an execute machine, share a file system.
+    An arbitrary string that is used to decide if the two machines, a access point and an execute machine, share a file system.
 Although this configuration variable name contains the word "DOMAIN", its value is not required to be a domain name.
 It often is a domain name.